isaackehle/ansible-ssl-certs/README.md

 # Input and Variables

 ```
+flags:
     force               set to true to force any of the previous actions
-do_client_config        set to true to ensure the proper SSL settings for generating a client certificate
+    client_config       set to true to ensure the proper SSL settings for generating a client certificate
-do_csr_create           set to true to generate a new CSR on a remote machine
+    csr_create          set to true to generate a new CSR on a remote machine
-do_csr_pull             set to true to copy CSR local
+    csr_pull            set to true to copy CSR local
+    deploy              set to true to deploy certificates
-do_ssc_generate         set to true to create a Self Signed Certificate
+    ssc_generate        set to true to create a Self Signed Certificate
     dh_param            set to true to generate a dhparam file

 certs_path              Local path for cert CSR/signed cert storage